 Chapter 1: Cornerstones of Communication

 I have a confession.
 I cannot diagram a sentence.
-If put on the spot and asked to define a comma splice, I don’t think I could do it.
-I have two journalism degrees and many years of experience in writing, yet much of my ability to write well boils down to being a shameless reader from early childhood.
+If put on the spot and asked to define a dangling modifier, I don’t think I could do it.
+I have two journalism degrees and many years of experience in writing, yet much of my ability to write well boils down to being a shamelessly obsessed reader from early childhood.
 When I see words on a page, I know when they’re right and when they’re wrong, even if I can’t give a perfect grammatical explanation for why they’re wrong.

 Reading can teach grammar, but it also gives you insight on different types of writing, different voices and different styles.
 Read newspapers, blogs, books in many genres, websites, Twitter posts, magazines.
 Read some things you know you’ll like and some things that will stretch you.

 Be curious.
 If you see something new or unfamiliar or interesting, dig a little deeper.
 Years ago, I was first introduced to QR codes when I kept seeing references on Twitter and finally looked up what they were and how they were being used.
-Several years later they were appearing on restaurant table tents, college fliers and even resumes as an affordable public relations and marketing tool.
+Now they’re an affordable public relations and marketing tool that appears on restaurant table tents, college fliers and even resumes.

 There are also amazing resources out there as references when you have questions, need edits or just want to explore ways to step up your writing game.
 They can help whether you’re Pulitzer-worthy or not able to recognize a run-on.
 A few to check out include: